prasuma/datavant/README.md

 ## Test Organization
 1. Test files are in `cypress/e2e` under the spec folder.
 All the test scripts that need to be executed are created here.
-2. Functionality Test can be done for the following using Cypress:
+2. Functionality Test can be done for the following using Cypress.
+Each page can has its own class promoting a modular structure and test scripts can become more readable and maintainable.
     2.1 Train Times
     2.2 Buy Tickets
     2.3 Buy Leisure